yichunzhao/jdbc-postgres/README.md

 ### Exception Handling

-Every exception in JDBC is SQLException.
-It is too general to handle.
+Every exception in JDBC is SQLException, is too general to handle.

-So, may re-pack it into your own exceptions, having an error code and/or into a specific exception.

-Repacking them into Runtime exceptions, and handle them in a higher layer, rather than handling them anywhere.
+So, may repack it into your own exceptions, having an error code and/or into a specific exception. and handle them in a higher layer, rather than handling them anywhere.

-If you leak a SQLException, then you have to pollute your method signature; and leaving the invokers concerns.
+If you leak a SQLException, then having to pollute your method signature; and leaving the invokers concerns.

-So a better way may be re-pack SQLException in a Runtime exception and with an error code.